swcarpentry/python-novice-inflammation/episodes/05-loop.md

 ~~~
 length = 0
+names = ['Curie', 'Darwin', 'Turing']
-for vowel in 'aeiou':
+for value in names:
     length = length + 1
-print('There are', length, 'vowels')
+print('There are', length, 'names in the list.')
 ~~~
 {: .language-python}

 ~~~
-There are 5 vowels
+There are 3 names in the list.
 ~~~
 {: .output}

 It's worth tracing the execution of this little program step by step.
-Since there are five characters in `'aeiou'`, the statement on line 3 will be executed five times.
+Since there are three names in `names`, the statement on line 4 will be executed three times.
 The first time around,
-`length` is zero (the value assigned to it on line 1) and `vowel` is `'a'`.
+`length` is zero (the value assigned to it on line 1) and `value` is `Curie`.
 The statement adds 1 to the old value of `length`, producing 1, and updates `length` to refer to that new value.
 The next time around,
-`vowel` is `'e'` and `length` is 1, so `length` is updated to be 2.
++`value` is `Darwin` and `length` is 1, so `length` is updated to be 2.
-After three more updates,
+After one more update,
-`length` is 5;
+`length` is 3;
-since there is nothing left in `'aeiou'` for Python to process, the loop finishes and the `print` statement on line 4 tells us our final answer.
+since there is nothing left in `names` for Python to process, the loop finishes and the `print` function on line 5 tells us our final answer.

 Note that a loop variable is a variable that's being used to record progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well:

 ~~~
-letter = 'z'
+name = 'Rosalind'
-for letter in 'abc':
+for name in ['Curie', 'Darwin', 'Turing']:
-    print(letter)
+    print(name)
-print('after the loop, letter is', letter)
+print('after the loop, name is', name)
 ~~~
 {: .language-python}

 ~~~
-a
-b
-c
+Curie
+Darwin
+Turing
-after the loop, letter is c
+after the loop, name is Turing
 ~~~
 {: .output}

-Note also that finding the length of a string is such a common operation that Python actually has a built-in function to do it called `len`:
+Note also that finding the length of an object is such a common operation that Python actually has a built-in function to do it called `len`:

 ~~~
-print(len('aeiou'))
+print(len([0, 1, 2, 3]))
 ~~~
 {: .language-python}

 ~~~
-5
+4
 ~~~
 {: .output}